nohackjustnoobb/Raito-Sync/README.md

 1. Create `docker-compose.yml`

-The following file is an example of what the two aforementioned files should resemble or look like.
+The following file is an example of what the files should resemble or look like.

 `docker-compose.yml`